-Shaped like a pyramid, the monument evokes the grandeur of the Western Desert of Egypt.
-The inspiration for the pyramid design remains a mystery.
-Built in 1832, the design might have resulted from the Egyptomania of the day.
-In 1922 the discovery of King Tut’s tomb set off a wave of interest in all things Egypt.
+The pyramid shape of the monument evokes the grandeur of the Western Desert of Egypt, a popular theme in architecture at the time.
+The 1922 discovery of Pharaoh Tutankhamen’s tomb set off a wave of interest in all things Egypt.
 This included a celebration of its architecture and symbols.
+Since the Hunt’s tomb was built in 1932, the design might have resulted from the Egyptomania of the day.
+The original inspiration for the pyramid design remains a mystery.
+Many buildings constructed during this period also drew on Egyptian themes.
 That interest was also expressed in four other pyramidal monuments in Arizona, including the tomb of Charles D. Poston, an early representative from the Arizona Territory.
-Also, many buildings constructed during this period also drew on Egyptian themes.

 The grand appearance and elevated location are not the only things that distinguish the tomb, but also Papago Park's central position in the state capital during Hunt's governorship.
 Identified with National Monument status in 1914, the Papago-Saguaro National Monument was de-listed by Congress in 1930 because tourists had so decimated its ecology by cutting down the many saguaros.
 During the Great Depression, Hunt commissioned a bass fish hatchery in the park as a Works Progress Administration (WPA) project; it was used to stock bass and other fish for Arizona's waterways.
 Despite its appearance and central locale, the tomb is nonetheless relatively modest.
 Hunt’s Tomb is not didactic, unlike many personal monuments seen at this time.
 It lists none of Hunt’s accomplishments, particularly his long incumbency as governor which lasted for an impressive seven terms.